obhi-d/ouly/docs/source/index.rst

 Project Documentation
 ======================

-Welcome to the documentation for the ACL library.
+Welcome to the documentation for the OULY library.
 Use the navigation below to explore each module.

 .. toctree::
    :maxdepth: 2